 If you need to scroll repeatedly, it is recommended to capture the entire screen UI.
 With Element selection mode deactivated, check the Capture whole page checkbox, click Capture, and then retrieve the element.

-When executed, even if you click elements that are off-screen, selecting the Click command for that element means that the click will be performed after it has automatically scrolled.
+When executed, even if you click elements that are off-screen, selecting the Click command for that element means that the click will be performed after it has automatically scrolled without adding the scroll commands.

 Reference: Test screens where you need to scroll